kishan0725/Movie-Recommendation-System-with-Sentiment-Analysis/README.md

 Check out the live demo: https://mrswsa.herokuapp.com/

-The details of the movie is fetched using an api by TMDB, https://www.themoviedb.org/documentation/api and using the imdb id of the movie in the api, I did web scraping to get the reviews given by the user in the IMDB side using `beautifulsoup4` and performed sentiment analysis on those reviews.
+The details of the movies(title, genre, runtime, rating, poster, etc) are fetched using an API by TMDB, https://www.themoviedb.org/documentation/api, and using the IMDB id of the movie in the apiAPI I did web scraping to get the reviews given by the user in the IMDB site using `beautifulsoup4` and performed sentiment analysis on those reviews.

 ## How to get the API key?